.UASSET File Extension

 - Light profiles

 Typically, users create artistic assets outside Unreal Editor, using tools such as Maya, 3ds Max, or Photoshop.
 They then import those assets into Unreal Editor using the program’s Content Browser, which converts the assets into UASSET files.

-How do I open a UASSET file?
+How to open a UASSET file

 The Unreal Editor Content Browser includes an Asset Tree, which lists folders containing UASSET files.
 Using the Content Browser and Asset Tree, you can import, view, create, save, and delete assets.